Policy statement

 "Where the adult who is or is at risk of abuse or neglect has capacity and is still refusing an assessment, local authorities must undertake an assessment so far as possible and document this."

 It might be that in some cases "so far as possible" might not be very far at all.
-If we have made reasonable best efforts then that is not only OK, but it is in line with the principle of proportionality, one of the six principles that the Care and Support statutory guidance says underpins all adult safeguarding work.
+If we have made reasonable best efforts then that is not only OK, but it is in line with the principle of proportionality, 1 of the 6 principles that the Care and Support statutory guidance says underpins all adult safeguarding work.

 How can we establish what needs a person has if they are not co-operating?